netdata/netdata/backends/opentsdb/README.md

 Netdata also supports sending the metrics using SSL/TLS, but OpenTDSB does not have support to safety connections, so it will be necessary to configure a reverse-proxy to enable the HTTPS communication.
-After to configure your proxy the following changes must be done in the netdata.conf
+After to configure your proxy the following changes must be done in the netdata.conf:

 ```
 [backend]
     type = opentsdb:https
     destination = localhost:8082
 ```

-, in this example we used the port 8082 for our reverse proxy.
+In this example we used the port 8082 for our reverse proxy.